gojko/user-story-estimator/README.md

 > estimate = require('story-estimator')
 [Function: estimate]
-> estimate('As a trader I want to trade because I want to trade') 'on the 12th of Nevermber'
+> estimate('As a trader I want to trade because I want to trade') 'on the 12th of Nevember'
 ```